Amarisoft

 Configuration Guide

-Following diagram shows the overall architecture of Amari Callbox.
+This tutorial shows the overall architecture of Amari Callbox.
 It shows various components of the Callbox Protocol stack and various configuration files for each components of the callbox software.
 One of the challenges to configure the callbox as per your requirement would be to figure out which configuration file you need to modify and which parameter you have to set in each of the configuration file.
 I hope this digram would give you a first level hints to figure out which configuration file you need to pick for your test requirement.

 On gNB/eNB side, there are many different types of configuration file.
 It would be a little challenging to get the detailed understanding on all the details of each and every configuration file.
 If you are new to Amarisoft System, try to understand the configuration files in the following order.
 This order is the order in which most of the customer would most frequently changes for the testing.
 The file location in the list below is based on the assumption that you installed Amarisoft software in default location (/root)